History of Paris: Prehistory

-The Parisii and the Roman conquest (250–52 BC)
+Parisii and the Roman conquest (250–52 BC)

-Between 250 and 225 BC, during the Iron Age, the Parisii, a sub-tribe of the Celtic Senones, settled on the banks of the Seine.
+Between 250 and 225 BC, during the Iron Age, the Parisii settled on the banks of the Seine.
 At the beginning of the 2nd century BC, they built an oppidum, a walled fort, whose location is disputed.
 It may have been on the Île de la Cité, where bridges of an important trading route crossed the Seine.
-In his account of the Gallic wars, Julius Caesar recorded meeting with the leaders of the Parisii on an island in the Seine.
+In his account of the Gallic Wars, Julius Caesar recorded meeting with the leaders of the Parisii on an island in the Seine.
 Other historians cite an absence of traces of an early Gallic settlement on the island, and believe the oppidum was actually in Nanterre, in the Paris suburbs, where vestiges of a large settlement were discovered during construction of a highway in the 1980s.

 The settlement was called "Lucotocia" (according to the ancient Greek geographer Strabo) or "Leucotecia" (according to Roman geographer Ptolemy), and may have taken its name from the Celtic word lugo or luco, for a marsh or swamp.
 It had a strategic position on the main trade route, via the Seine and Rhône rivers, between Britain and to the Roman colony of Provence and the Mediterranean Sea.
 The location and the fees for crossing the bridge and passing along the river made the town prosperous, so much so that it was able to mint its own gold coins.

 Julius Caesar and his Roman army campaigned in Gaul between 58 and 53 BC under the pretext of protecting the territory from Germanic invaders, but in reality to conquer it and annex it to the Roman Republic.
-In the summer of 53 BC, he visited the city and addressed the delegates of the Gallic tribes assembled before the temple to ask them to contribute soldiers and money to his campaign.
-Wary of the Romans, the Parisii listened politely to Caesar, offered to provide some cavalry, but formed a secret alliance with the other Gallic tribes, under the leadership of Vercingetorix, and launched an uprising against the Romans in January 52 BC.
+The Parisii formed a secret alliance with the other Gallic tribes, under the leadership of Vercingetorix, and launched an uprising against the Romans in January 52 BC.
+The Parisii fought bravely and desperately in what became known as the Battle of Lutetia.
+The Commander of the Parisii, Camulogene, was killed and his soldiers were cut down by the disciplined Romans.
+Despite the defeat, the Parisii continued to resist the Romans.
+They sent eight thousand men to fight with Vercingetorix in his last stand against the Romans at the Battle of Alesia.